 8. Will anyone notice if it’s gone?

-Let’s say you decide that an automation should no longer see the light of day!
-Before you nix it, try to anticipate those after-effects.
-Will someone miss it once it’s gone?
+Let’s say you decide that an automation should no longer see the light of day.
+Before you nix it, try to anticipate the after-effects.
+Who will miss it, or notice that it’s gone?

-When in doubt, de-activate for a period of time first.
-Give users (and yourself) the chance to spot any issues before you make hard-to-reverse decisions.
+When in doubt, I like to de-activate for a period of time first.
+It gives users (and myself!) the chance to spot any issues before making any hard-to-reverse decisions.